existing on the internet

 I deleted Instagram off of my phone again a few weeks ago.
 I won’t tell you the screen time that I was logging, but it was an embarrassing amount.
 It was the last of a series of social media apps that I’ve been slowly trying to disentangle myself from.
 I don’t want to keep coming back, but you know how it is...

-When I found Neocities, I was reminded just how much I love web design.
+Getting back into coding, I was reminded just how much I love web design.
 With my job over the last 13+ years, I built websites on so many modern web builders, I forgot how much I actually love coding.
 It’s slower.
 It takes more time to figure out how to make it “do the thing.”
 But when it does, it’s *mwah* just soo satisfying.

 My problem with modern web builders is, aside from the fact that they were always breaking, they’re expensive.
 I paid a monthly fee to show off my fancy design portfolio while I was job hunting.
 Once I’d get hired, I’d yank the whole thing down and bury it.
 I wasn’t going to use it again, because ideally, by the time I’d need a new portfolio, the contents would get refreshed anyway.